 The authors analyze developments in the use of weaponized drones in the Middle East and beyond, exploring how regional policymakers can adapt to mitigate this threat.

-A discussion with the authors about this issue brief, including a demonstration of several drones, will be held on Wednesday, May 27.
-Please RSVP here, and we would welcome your feedback on the issue brief in advance of the discussion.
-To share your questions for the authors, please contact [email protected].
+A discussion with the authors about this issue brief, including a demonstration of several drones, was held on Wednesday, May 27, 2020.
+Watch the discussion here.

 Fri, Sep 20, 2019

 The attack on Saudi Arabia could be another factor that leads to a more robust approach to China protecting its Middle East interests.